Quality and security matters

-The objectives of the weltwärts volunteer service and the exchange projects are based on Agenda 2030.
+The objectives of the weltwärts volunteer service are based on Agenda 2030.

 By taking part in weltwärts, the intention is that young people from Germany and our partner countries will develop enhanced global awareness and take action in line with the principle of solidarity and with the SDGs. weltwärts returnees act as “multipliers”, passing on the sustainable development message to those around them, and often continue to participate in civic engagement activities over the long term.
 In addition, weltwärts reinforces the international partnerships between civil society stakeholders in the programme.
 It is a programme that produces learning effects for everyone involved.